 This estimate should not replace a professional evaluation, but it can give you a rough idea of the feasibility of installing solar panels in your home.
 With the help of solar estimators and numerous installations in your area, solar contractors understand what may be needed to make this switch to solar energy.
-If your solar panels produce more energy than your home consumes, you can sell your additional energy back to the grid.
-The amount of electricity a solar system produces in Florida during a year will be different from that of a solar system in Washington (although solar energy has proven to be cost-effective even in extremely cloudy or rainy areas).
-We're going to delve into how exactly this happens and how you can do estimated solar calculations at home.
+If your solar panels produce more energy than your home consumes, you can sell the extra energy back to the grid.
+The amount of electricity generated by a solar system in Florida during a year will be different from that of a solar system in Washington (although solar energy has proven to be cost-effective even in cloudy or rainy areas).
+We'll look at how this works and how you can do estimated solar calculations at home.

 Don't let any of these three factors scare you because managing your home with solar power alone has never been easier.
-Basically, a hybrid solar system has three sources to run its load: solar energy, battery storage, and grid electricity.
-The smart consumer calculates electricity consumption and then assembles a solar panel configuration that can meet that demand.
-Solar panels in residential environments currently face limitations, as most homes have no way to store additional solar energy on sunny days, when solar panels generate more electricity than the home can use.
+A hybrid solar system has three sources to run its load: solar energy, battery storage, and grid electricity.
+The smart consumer calculates their electricity consumption and then assembles a solar panel configuration that can meet that demand.
+Solar panels in residential environments currently face limitations, as most homes have no way to store additional solar energy on sunny days when they generate more electricity than the home can use.
 In 2000, a Colorado family built a solar installation that almost completely powered their home for their family of eight.
 In other words, because there are more homes connected to the Texas power grid than those using solar panels, the average cost of electricity is lower for each home than with individual solar panels.